isolver/ioHub/docs/iohub/api_and_manual/utilities.rst

 The iohub.util submodule of the ioHub Framework contains various classes and functions that add some optional functionality to the PsychoPy API.
-This section of the API is *experimental* and will be adjusted as there is time consider any feadback received.
+This section of the API is considered *experimental* and will be adjusted and improved based on time as well as user feedback and suggestions.

 .. toctree::
    :maxdepth: 4